faiyaj7/Fudo/README.md

 ### Live Demonstration

-Fudu is live here [][]
+Fudo is live here [][]
-Here are the screenshots of the Fudu Website
+Here are the screenshots of the Fudo Website

 **Home Page**
 ![Home Page](/public/Home.png)